ndigrazia/Conversational-Architectural-AI-Chatbot/README.md

 mkdir ./chroma
 ```

 These commands create two directories named adrs and chroma.

+See more [ADR files](https://github.com/ndigrazia/ArchitectureDecisions) to figure out documents that may be used as sources in "adrs" folder.

 ### Set environment variables in a .env file: